Lisronagh: Location

 It is one half of the Roman Catholic parish of Powerstown and Lisronagh in the diocese of Waterford and Lismore.
 It is in the barony of Iffa and Offa East.
 It is located on the R689 regional road 7 km north of Clonmel, and 6 km south of Fethard.

 History

-Lisronagh has been inhabited since at least the medieval period, and was held by the Anglo-Norman de Burgh family from the time of Henry II.
+Lisronagh has been inhabited since at least the medieval period.
+It was held as a fief by the Anglo-Norman de Burgh family from the time of Henry II of England, in the 12th century.
 A rare surviving document, the rental of the manor of Lisronagh, dates to 1333 and describes the local lord's landholdings, the rents owed by local tenants, and the rights which the village's inhabitants possessed.
-The powerful Butler family built a tower house in the village in the 16th century, which survives now in a ruinous condition.
+The powerful Butler family built a tower house in the village in the 16th century, which survives in a ruinous condition.

 By the early 19th century, Lisronagh had a population of 981.
+The area has continued to have a rural character, with an economy based on agriculture.
+Raising and racing Thoroughbred and blooded horses is also part of the culture.